How to help a mate who is struggling

 3. Recommend help

 Give a few options about how they can seek help.
-The first step for anyone feeling down is to visit their GP.
-There are also hotlines that they can contact which are listed on the back of this booklet.
-Emphasise that there is no shame in seeking help and that people do it on a daily basis.
+The first step for anyone feeling down is to visit their GP, who may be able to give them a Mental Health Plan.
+There are also hotlines that they can contact which you can find here.
+Emphasis that there is no shame in seeking help and that people do it on a daily basis.

 Try: “You could have a chat to your GP about it.
 They see people about this sort of thing all the time.
 Do you want me to help you make an appointment?”